acend/go-basics-training/content/en/docs/exercises/lab_ascii_pyramid.md

 ## Task

 Create a function which prints an ASCII Pyramid.
-The function should the height of the pyramid as parameter.
+The function must take the height of the pyramid as parameter.

 If you call the function with `5` as parameter we should get the following pyramid:
 ```